The Quadplexer for 4-Band antennas (10-15-20-40 meter bands) can be done inside one enclosure but there is a few drawbacks of such a design:

 - It is very difficult to achieve the maximum band Isolation because all bands are harmonics bands.
 The most difficult to deal with harmonics band combinations are: 20M-10M, 40M-15M and 40M-20M.
-It could be some coils coupling between those bands and harmonics will “leak” between bands and no extra BPFs can help with such a problem.
+It could be some coils coupling between those bands inside the enclosure and harmonics will “leak” between bands and no external BPFs can help with such a problem.

 - It is hard to locate all band sections inside one enclosure and the whole design in one box will be many trade offs between good parameters and limited band layout options.